jflamy/owlcms4/docs/OBS.md

 ![AttemptBoardBrowserCapture](img/OBS/AttemptBoardBrowserCapture.png)

 **Shrink the view:**  Using the handles, you can shrink the view and also drag it to where you want.
+In this example, we are using the Zoom host's video as a live background,

 ![ShrinkAttempt](img/OBS/ShrinkAttempt.png)